 - 1. That on or about (date), in the county of (county), the defendant, (defendant's name), knowingly possessed stolen property; - 2.
-That the defendant did so with the intent to benefit himself/herself or a person other than an owner of such property or to impede the recovery of such property by an owner; and - 3.
-That the stolen property consisted of one or more firearms, rifles, or shotguns.
+That the defendant did so with the intent to benefit himself/herself or a person other than the owner of such property or to impede the recovery of such property by its owner; and - 3.
+That the stolen property consisted of a scroll [or religious vestment] [or religious vessel] [or \(specify)] kept for or used in connection with religious worship in a building or structure used as a place of religious worship by a religious corporation, and that the value of the property was at least one hundred dollars [\$100].